mattmc3/zephyr/README.md

 A: These kinds of plugins can be very opinionated, and are in need of lots of upkeep from maintainers that use those languages.
 Language plugins are already available via Oh-My-Zsh and Prezto, and can always be installed with [a plugin manager that supports subplugins][antidote].

 _Q: Why don't you also include popular plugins the way Prezto does (eg: zsh-autosuggestions, zsh-completions)?_
-A: These kinds of utilities are already available as stand-alone plugins.
+A: These kinds of utilities are already available as standalone plugins.
 Zephyr aims to include only core Zsh functionality that you can't already easily get via a [plugin manager][antidote], with a few exceptions for convenience.
-I have experimented with including submodules like Prezto, but was not happy with the result.
+I have experimented with including submodules similar to Prezto, but was not happy with the result.
 Simpler is better.

 ## Credits